-The Board considers on an ongoing basis the principal risks of the Company's business in the diamond mining industry, particularly having regard to sensitivity to diamond prices, political risks given the location of the Company's operations, environmental and operational risks, based on regular business reports prepared by the Company's senior management.
+- (i) Adoption of a strategic planning process - The Board provides input and guidance on and reviews and approves the strategic planning and business objectives developed by senior management of the Company and oversees management's implementation of the strategic plan. - (ii) Identification of principal risks, and implementing risk-management systems diamond mining industry, particularly having regard to sensitivity to diamond prices, political risks given the location of the Company's operations, environmental and operational risks, based on regular business reports prepared by the Company's senior management.
 In addition, the Audit Committee by its review of the activities and findings of the Company's external auditors is aware of the principal risks to the Company's businesses and reports thereon to the Board on a regular basis.